Pretty Printing in OCaml

 Boxes is another abstraction that goes hand-in-hand with break hints.

 A box is “opened” with "@[" and is “closed” with "@]".
-Opening the box takes a parameter that specifies the type of the box: "@[<hv>".
+Opening a box takes a parameter that specifies the type of the box: "@[<hv>".
 We’ll go through the various options further down.

 Boxes and break hints work together as follows.
 When you open a box, you say that the current column (where the box is introduced) is now the baseline for all indentation inside this box.
 So when you later specify a break hint like "@;<1 2>" with “breaks” of two, and a break is necessary, the line will be broken and padded with spaces until it matches the column where the box is opened plus two spaces.